How will I support myself financially?

 Before you think about how you will fund yourself, you need to work out how much your costs will be, to see how much money you need.
 You can use the budget spreadsheets on our website to do this.

-If you ticked ‘health’ as the reason on your QMUL interruption form, your Student Finance entitlement should automatically continue for 60 days from the date of interruption, after which you will no longer be entitled.
+If you interrupt during an academic year and ticked ‘health’ as the reason on your Queen Mary, University of London interruption form, your Student Finance entitlement will be recalculated by SFE although they should automatically allow your Student Finance entitlement to continue for a further 60 days from the date of your interruption.
+After this 60 day period you will no longer normally be entitled to SFE funding until you resume your study.

 If you didn’t tick ‘health’, your Student Finance entitlement will end from the date of interruption.

-If you will have essential expenses during your interruption (such as rent, food, etc) and you will not be eligible for income from any other source (see options below), you can try applying to Student Finance England and ask them to use their discretion to continue funding you, even though you have interrupted.
+If you will have essential expenses during your interruption (such as rent, food, etc) and you will not be eligible for income from any other source (see options below), you can apply to Student Finance England and ask them to use their discretion to continue funding you for the remainder of that academic year.
 See the next section Applying for discretionary Student Finance.

 Most students would be expected to work to support themselves during this period out of attendance, unless circumstances prevent this (for example, ill-health).
-The Advice and Counselling Service and QMUL Careers and Enterprise Centre have written an advice guide to help you find work.
+The Advice and Counselling Service and Queen Mary Careers and Enterprise Centre have written an advice guide to help you find work.

 If you have interrupted for medical reasons, and you feel unable to work because of this, you might be eligible to claim welfare benefits on the basis of your ill-health.
 Our advice guide Extra Money for Disability and Ill Health explains about these benefits and the eligibility criteria.